LOCAL RULES

 3. The hitter starts with a 0-0 count.
 Balls & Strikes will be called by the home plate umpire.
 There will be no walks.

-a.
-After 4 balls are called, the count goes back to 0-0 and the Hitting Team Coach (or one designated coach from either team) will pitch at an age-appropriate BP speed until:
+4. After 4 balls are called, the count goes back to 0-0 and the Hitting Team Coach (or one designated coach from either team) will pitch at an age-appropriate BP speed until:

 i. the ball is put into play, or